 Low-cost off-the-shelf Wi-Fi adapters have supported monitor mode for years, and the technique has found diverse uses in security research, troubleshooting, product development, intrusion detection, and more.
 Unfortunately, there has never been an equivalent tool for Bluetooth before Ubertooth One, a fully open source platform (both hardware and software).

-You can find out more about Project Ubertooth on my Michael Ossmann's blog and at the project web site.
+You can find out more about Project Ubertooth on Michael Ossmann's blog and at the project web site.

 - RP-SMA RF connector: connects to test equipment, antenna, or dummy load.